We're responsible for allocating house numbers and street names to both new developments and to the conversion of existing buildings in Waverley.

-If planning permission has been granted and you are about to start building you should contact us.
+If planning permission has been granted and you are about to start building, you should complete the Addressing property(ies) and/or new road names form.

 We will need the following drawings:

-- Two copies of a site layout plan (1/500 scale).
+- Site layout plan (1/500 scale).
 This plan should clearly indicate the plot numbers of each separate dwelling or unit and show the main point for deliveries.
+Please advise house types.

-- Two copies of a site location plan.
-This plan should, where possible, show the location of the development site in relation to at least two other named streets.
+- Site location plan.
+This plan should, where possible, show the location of the development site in relation to at least two other named streets and show vehicular access from the existing roads.

 When allocating property numbers and postal addresses, we will take into account Government guidance and apply our street naming and property numbering policy.